 If equal values of resistances are connected in parallel, equal currents will flow through each resistance and the total current will be the sum of all currents flowing through the circuit.

-Calculation of Total Resistances in Parallel Combination Circuit
+Total Resistances in Parallel Combination Circuit

 Now consider three resistances r1, r2, and r3, connected in parallel.